pubkey/rxdb/docs-src/docs/nosql-performance-tips.md

 ## Store parts of your document data as attachment

 For in-app databases like RxDB, it does not make sense to partially parse the `JSON` of a document.
-Instead, always the whole doucment json is parsed and handled.
+Instead, always the whole document json is parsed and handled.
 This has a better performance because `JSON.parse()` in JavaScript directly calls a C++ binding which can parse really fast compared to a partial parsing in JavaScript itself.
 Also by always having the full document, RxDB can de-duplicate memory caches of document across multiple queries.

 The downside is that very very big documents with a complex structure can increase query time significantly.
 Documents fields with complex that are mostly not in use, can be move into an [attachment](./rx-attachment.md).
 This would lead RxDB to not fetch the attachment data each time the document is loaded from disc.
-Instead only when explicity asked for.
+Instead only when explicitly asked for.

 ```ts
 const myDocument = await myCollection.insert({/* ... */});